nighthawkcoders/kasmv2-frontend/_posts/2024-02-12-CSA-Deployment-Quiz.md

 ---
-title: Deployment Quiz README
+title: Deployment Quiz README - CSA
-description: What to do day of the deployment quiz
+description: What to do day of the deployment quiz for COMPUTER SCIENCE A
 toc: True
 layout: post
 ---